-Genesis RAW is a meat-based frozen dog food using an abundant amount of named meats and organs as its main sources of animal protein, thus earning the brand 4.5 stars.
+Genesis RAW is a frozen dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.